fmalina/revisions-blocl/activism/sackeconomistsanddisbandtheir.md

 We also need to abandon the implicit and insane goal of increasing material production without limit, and to manage instead for improved quality of life.

-I haven’t heard a sustained campaign by the economics profession to get the GDP replaced by a proper balance sheet, one that shows incomes and costs and calculates the net benefit of our activities.
+I haven't heard a sustained campaign by the economics profession to get the GDP replaced by a proper balance sheet, one that shows incomes and costs and calculates the net benefit of our activities.
 Using the GDP to measure our “standard of living” or national income violates the most elementary requirement